Table of Contents

 How WordPress Responds to a User’s Request?

-For an average user, asking to open a website is merely entering the specified URL and automatically having the web page load to their screen.
+For an average user, asking to open a website merely requires entering the specified URL and automatically loading the web page onto their screen.

 But the internal functions are much more than that.

-When someone requests to view your webpage, WordPress dynamically generates an HTML code to serve the user.
+WordPress dynamically generates an HTML code to serve the user when someone requests to view your webpage.
 The steps that are followed are outlined below.

-3. It combines the data with the plugin and themes information to ‘dynamically’ generate the HTML code for the visitor.
+- It combines the data with the plugin and theme information to ‘dynamically’ generate the HTML code for the visitor.

 Similarly, when a post receives a comment or other interaction, the WordPress internal functions save them in the database for future use.
 It also notifies the administrator regarding the pending number of comments via the main dashboard.